aliok/kafka-source-missing-events-tests/README.md

 stern sender
 ```

-Sender will send messages for 2 minutes.
-You have 2 mins to kill pods and create chaos.
+Sender will send messages for N minutes.
+You have N mins to kill pods and create chaos.

 Use following script to kill Kafka source pods continuously: